 \subsection{Mathematical Model}

 Phase dynamics in AC electricity grids have been modeled by active power balance equations with additional terms describing the dynamics of rotating machines \cite{timme, hill,filatrella,schmietendorf,heuck,menck}.
-We specifically assume loads to be synchronous motors whose rotor angle $\varphi_i$ dynamics can be modeled by the swing equation of synchronous generators \cite{motter}.
-This second-order differential equation describes the inertia to changes in kinetic energy through the moment of inertia $J$, and the machine damping through the damping coefficient $\gamma$.
+We specifically assume loads to be synchronous motors whose $\varphi_i$ dynamics can be modeled by the swing equation of synchronous generators \cite{motter}.
+This second-order differential equation describes the inertia to changes in kinetic energy through $J$ and $\gamma$.
 Adding these terms to the active power balance equations yields, for purely inductive transmission lines \cite{timme, hill,filatrella,heuck,menck},

-where $K_{ij}$ is the power line capacity.
 Eq.(\ref{dynamic0}) is analog to an unregulated generator, where primary and secondary frequency control and voltage regulator actions are disregarded or considered to have large time constants.
-Therefore, we can assume the mechanical power $P_i$ and excitation voltages to be constant in time \cite{machowski}.
-Eq.(\ref{dynamic0}), with $K_{ij}=K A_{ij}$, where $A$ is the Adjacency matrix of the network, corresponds to a homogeneous system, in which all generators, motors, and transmission lines, have identical inertia, damping and power line capacity parameters.
+Therefore, we can assume $P_i$ and the excitation voltages to be constant in time \cite{machowski}.
+Eq.(\ref{dynamic0}), with $K_{ij}=K A_{ij}$, corresponds to a homogeneous system in which all generators, motors, and transmission lines, have identical inertia, damping and power line capacity parameters.

 A homogeneous system allows to focus on the influence of network topology \cite{motter} and can also be used to model a grid with low level of inertia (produced by the integration of renewable energy sources), whose frequency deviations are controlled by a simplistic consideration of fast primary control (e.g. Battery Energy Storage Systems).
 This control response can be simply modeled as an additional damping term \cite{ulbig}.
-Here, we consider fixed voltages (i.e at $V_i= 1$ p.u), which eliminates dynamic terms in the reactive power balance equation as they only appear in higher order when voltage dynamics- in addition to phase dynamics- are considered \cite{machowski,schmietendorf, kundur_book}.
+Here, we consider fixed voltages (i.e. at $V_i= 1$ p.u.), which eliminates dynamic terms in the reactive power balance equation as they only appear in higher order when voltage dynamics- in addition to phase dynamics- are considered \cite{machowski,schmietendorf, kundur_book}.